 Step 4: Prime and Paint

 You don't have to apply a coat of primer before you paint, but doing so will make the paint adhere and wear better.
 Additionally, priming is advisable if your walls are stained or you wish to use light-colored paint over dark walls.
-With a brush or roller, apply True Value EasyCare® Ultra Premium latex primer/sealer widthwise in 6-ft. square sections, using a zigzag pattern of overlapping ''W'' strokes.
+With a brush or roller, apply True Value EasyCare® Ultra Premium Interior Primer/Sealer widthwise in 6-ft. square sections, using a zigzag pattern of overlapping ''W'' strokes.
 Move from right to left, then left to right, spreading evenly with horizontal strokes.
-You can also skip priming by using True Value EasyCare® Ultra Premium latex paint and primer in-one.
-Once the primer has dried, pour EasyCare® Ultra Premium paint and primer in-one into the paint tray and apply using the same technique as priming.
+Once the primer has dried, pour EasyCare® Ultra Premium Interior Paint into the paint tray and apply using the same technique as priming.
 If necessary, apply a second coat of paint using the same technique as the first.
 You don't have to let the paint completely dry between coats, but your results will be better the longer you wait.

 Open the windows to make sure you’ll be priming and painting in a well-ventilated area.